 Use a container to avoid spills when draining the oil and coolant.
-Dispase of used oil and coolant

 Dispose of used oil and coolant through an authorised waste disposal contractor.

 - Attach a label to the engine, clearly stating the storage preparation date and that the engine must not be started or cranked.